polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/widgets/navbar/README.md

 ![alt tag](/core/p5.webapp/system42/components/bootstrap/widgets/navbar/screenshots/ajax-navbar-menu-example-screenshot.png)

 The [_items] collection above is the most important argument, and declares your menu items in an hierarchically "Name"/"id" structure.
 You can nest items, by having items contain their own [_items] collection, which will dropdown menus for you.
-The [_onclick] above, is a lambda object of Hyperlambda, allowing you to do whatever you wish when users are clicking your items.
+The [.onclick] above, is a lambda object of Hyperlambda, allowing you to do whatever you wish when users are clicking your items.

 If you set the [_crawl] argument to "true", as we have done above, then an "unrolling" HTTP GET parameter will be automatically created for you,